-- 4 Who does this policy apply to?
+4 Who does this policy apply / to?

 - 4 What is the purpose of this policy?

 - 4 Our Commitment to Safeguarding

+- 5 Equality

 - 6 Our guidance and training

 - 7 Whistleblowing and Professional Resolution and Escalation

 - 8 Child Protection Procedures

 - 9 Concerns that staff must act on immediately and report

 - 9 Responding to disclosures

 - 12 Recording and monitoring

 - 12 Supporting the child and partnership with parents

-- 13 Child Information
+- 12 Child Information

-- 14 Transfer of Files
+- 13 Transfer of Files

-- 15 Roles and Responsibilities
+- 14 Roles and Responsibilities

 - 21 Child Abuse, Neglect and Specific Safeguarding Situations

-- 22 Child on Child Sexual Violence and Harassment
+- 22 Child-on-Child Sexual Violence and Sexual Harassment

 - 22 Safer Recruitment

 - 23 Individuals who have lived or worked outside the UK

 - 24 Supply teachers and agency staff

 - 24 Volunteers

-- 24 Use of school premises
+- 25 Use of school premises

 - 25 Home stays (exchange visits)

 - 25 Safer Working Practice

 - 26 Risk Assessments

 - 26 Teaching about Safeguarding

-Safeguarding Contacts

-27 Partnership with Parents 28 Partnerships with Others Children placed in Alternative Provision 28 29 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers) Appendix 1 33 Appendix 2 35 51 Appendix 3 Appendix 4 52
+- 27 Partnership with Parents

+- 28 Partnerships with Others

+- 28 Children placed in Alternative Provision

+- Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)

+- 33 Appendix 1: Definitions of abuse and neglect

+- 35 Appendix 2: Definitions and procedures for specific safeguarding situations

+- 51 Appendix 3: Body Map Guidance

+- 52 Appendix 4: Guidance

+- 54 Safeguarding Contacts Form/Poster